rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </style>
 ```

->**Note** ☝
+> **Note** ☝
-  > Note that we've have included the `lang` attrubute, and assigned `sass`.
+> Note that we've have included the `lang` attribute, and assigned `sass`.
 This will allow us to use the SASS syntax inside of our styles.
 The SASS package was pre-installed in these starter files.
 >
 > Additionally, we have a `scoped` attribute, which will insure that these styles pertain to this component alone.
 Without this, they would apply globally.

 ### Add component to `Search.vue`